Top Free Financial Planning Apps & Softwares

 Financial Planning News and Research App

 Many news agencies, the likes of Bloomberg, Wall Street Journal and the FT provide a lot of information about the various investment options available in the market.
 Information about stocks listed on Dow Jones, FTSE100, S&P500 along with futures, options, currencies, and commodities is available on their website.
 You can find a lot of information on the companies you are planning to invest in.
-Annual reports, Profit & Loss statement and a host of other financial information are available for eager investors.
+Annual reports, Profit & Loss statements and a host of other financial information are available for eager investors.

 #1 – Bloomberg